rotationalio/rotational.io/content/en/blog/2023-10-31-compression-vs-cryptography.md

 ---
 title: "Compression vs Cryptography: What Comes First?"
 slug: "compression-vs-cryptography"
-date: "2023-10-27T17:44:44-04:00"
+date: "2023-10-31T10:44:44-04:00"
 draft: false
 image: img/blog/espresso-press.jpg
 photo_credit: "Photo by charlesdeluvio on Unsplash"
 authors: ['Benjamin Bengfort']
 profile: img/team/benjamin-bengfort.png
 tags: ['Compression', 'Cryptography', 'Benchmarks']
-description: "Data encryption and compression are heavyweight algorithms whose performance is mission critical; but when applying both simultaneously -- which should come first?
+description: "Data encryption and compression are heavyweight algorithms whose performance is mission critical; but when applying both simultaneously, which should come first?
 The answer surprised me!"
 ---

 Data encryption and compression are heavyweight algorithms that must be used with care in performance intensive applications; but when applying both mechanics to the same data, which should come first?

 <!--more-->

 At Rotational, we routinely use encryption and compression to guarantee privacy and maximize storage.
-Before applying data to the Ensign log, your events must be both encrypted and compressed -- which led me to the question; which operation should I apply first to ensure that Ensign is as performant as possible?
+Before applying data to the Ensign [log](https://ensign.rotational.dev/system/broker/), your events must be both encrypted and compressed &mdash; which led me to the question; which operation should I apply first to ensure [Ensign](https://rotational.app/) is as performant as possible?
 The answer surprised me.

-For whatever reason, I had it in my head that cryptography was a heavier weight algorithm than compression and that any cryptographic algorithm would take a large number of CPU cycles.
-I reasoned, therefore that compression should be applied first -- minimizing the amount of cryptographic work that had to be performed.
-To be sure, I wrote some [benchmarks in Go](https://gist.github.com/bbengfort/6b6c7957380ec3cda22ea36b21e2d4f2) and was suprised to discover:
+For whatever reason, I had it in my head that cryptography was a heavier-weight algorithm than compression, and that any cryptographic algorithm would take a large number of CPU cycles.
+I reasoned, therefore, that compression should be applied first -- minimizing the amount of cryptographic work required.
+To be sure, I wrote some [benchmarks in Go](https://gist.github.com/bbengfort/6b6c7957380ec3cda22ea36b21e2d4f2) and was surprised to discover:

 > Encryption should be applied before compression for maximum performance.